astroash/ws-error-handling-for-users/README.md

 - their input is invalid
 - the action they have attempted did not work

 If you go to `views/home.hbs` you can see the form that has been created for users to input information.
 Each input is followed by an error icon that is `hidden` by default.
-There is also an error paragraph at the bottom of the form that is currently empty.
+There is also an error `<p>` tag at the bottom of the form that is currently empty.

 In `main.js` an event listener has been added to the "Full Name" input box.
 Front end validation is being used to check if this contains no numbers and special characters on `blur`.

 _NB: did you know on `blur` is an event type for when elements go out of focus.
 You can find out more about [different event types in MDNs docs](https://developer.mozilla.org/en-US/docs/Web/Events)_

-Go to localhost:3000 and test the "Full Name" input box to see how this works
+Go to http://localhost:3000/ and test the "Full Name" input box to see how this works
 ### 🌟 Challenge One 🌟
 Using the starting code as an example, create error messages for the other 3 input boxes.